AtsushiSakai/PythonRobotics/docs/modules/path_tracking/lqr_steering_control/lqr_steering_control_main.rst

 .. math:: u_t = \delta_t

-The state transition equation can be represented as:
+The linear state transition equation can be represented as:

 .. math:: x_{t+1} = A x_t + B u_t